 Dorm Room Visitation

-- Visitation privileges are granted at the sole discretion of the on-duty faculty member and may be subject to assessments of dormitory citizenship, room cleanliness, and other factors.
+- Visitation privileges are granted at the sole discretion of the on-duty faculty member and may be subject to assessments of students’ citizenship, room cleanliness, and other factors.

-- Visitation is allowed on Friday and Saturday nights, from 8pm until 15 minutes before the earliest curfew of the youngest student.
+- Visitation is allowed on Friday and Saturday nights, from 8 pm until 15 minutes before the earliest curfew of any student in the visitation.

-- Study Parietals, available only to juniors and seniors during study hours after October 1, must adhere to study hall guidelines.
+- Study Visitation, available only to juniors and seniors during study hours must adhere to study hall guidelines.
 During Study Visitation, doors are to be kept wide open, and overhead lights are to remain on.

-- For underclassmen, the door must be open as wide as a trash can and the room’s main overhead light must be turned on.
+- For ninth- and tenth-graders, the door must be open as wide as a trash can, and the room’s main overhead light must be turned on.

-- For upperclassmen, the door must be open as wide as a shoe, and a light source (not a computer display) must be on.
+- For juniors and seniors, the door must be open as wide as a shoe (sole down), and a light source (not a computer display) must be on.

-- Visiting students and their hosts must check-in and check-out with an on-duty faculty member in the dorm.
+- Visiting students and their hosts must check-in and check-out, in person, with the on-duty faculty member in the dorm.

 Common Room Visitation

-In the first-floor common rooms below, Visitation does not require faculty permission, but is subject to the following guidelines:
+In the first-floor common rooms below, Visitation does not require faculty permission but is subject to the following guidelines: